Medical Student Elective Rotation in Radiation Oncology

 - Attend the pertinent multidisciplinary conferences throughout the rotation.

-- Students are expected to give a brief presentation on a relevant radiation oncology topic including paper presentation.
+- Students are expected to give a brief presentation on a relevant radiation oncology topic including a paper presentation.

 A student’s performance will be evaluated according to the following criteria: